 Drexel University encourages open student-faculty communication and discussion in order to avoid problems between student and faculty.
 However, when an academic dispute (such as one arising from the mentoring relationship between the supervising professor and the student or program termination) does occur, it is recommended that the aggrieved party seeks the counsel of the Program Graduate Advisor and, if need be, the Program Head and College Dean (if appropriate) to have them try to effect a resolution.
 Failing that any student may seek help or advice informally by contacting the Associate Vice Provost for Graduate Affairs.
 If no official complaint is filed, no record will be kept.

 If the grievance cannot be resolved informally, any involved party can ask to take it to a Hearing Board.
 This must be done in writing in a timely manner to the Associate Vice Provost for Graduate Studies.

 Non-academic grievances are within the purview of the Office of the Dean of Students, the Office of Human Resources or other appropriate administrative office.

 Application for Graduation

-Students who expect to graduate must file an Application for Degree Form no later than the specified deadlines on the Student Resource Center website.
+Students who expect to graduate must apply for their degree on the Drexel Central website no later than the specified deadlines on the Student Resource Center website.
 Students who do not complete their requirements in their expected graduation quarter must submit a new Application for Degree form in the next quarter they anticipate graduating.
 Degrees earned during any term will be awarded at the end of that term after all grades have been submitted.
 Commencement is held once a year, in June.
 The statute of limitations applies to the award of degrees as well so an application beyond a year after a student fulfills the requirements of the degree will not be entertained.